DataDog/the-monitor/elasticsearch/how_to_monitor-elasticsearch_performance.md

 For versions prior to 1.3, the fielddata cache size was unbounded.
 Starting in version 1.3, Elasticsearch added a fielddata circuit breaker that is triggered if a query tries to load fielddata that would require over 60 percent of the heap.

 ##### Filter cache
 Filter caches also use JVM heap.
 In versions prior to 2.0, Elasticsearch automatically cached filtered queries with a max value of 10 percent of the heap, and evicted the least recently used data.
-Starting in version 2.0, Elasticsearch automatically began optimizing its filter cache, based on frequency and segment size (caching only occurs on segments that have fewer than 10,000 documents or less than 3 percent of total documents in the index).
+[Starting in version 2.0][filter-docs], Elasticsearch automatically began optimizing its filter cache, based on frequency and segment size (caching only occurs on segments that have fewer than 10,000 documents or less than 3 percent of total documents in the index).
 As such, filter cache metrics are only available to Elasticsearch users who are using a version prior to 2.0.

 For example, a filter query could return only the documents for which values in the `year` field fall in the range 2000–2005.
 During the first execution of a filter query, Elasticsearch will create a bitset of which documents match the filter (1 if the document matches, 0 if not).
 Subsequent executions of queries with the same filter will reuse this information.
 Whenever new documents are added or updated, the bitset is updated as well.
 If you are using a version of Elasticsearch prior to 2.0, you should keep an eye on the filter cache as well as eviction metrics (more about that below).